ibrahimakcayy/Selenium-Multi-Platform-Auto-Poster/README.md

+## ⚠️ Legal Disclaimer
+This tool is developed for **educational and research purposes only**.
+Using automated scripts to interact with social media platforms may violate their Terms of Service (ToS).
+The user is solely responsible for any account restrictions, bans, or legal consequences resulting from the use of this tool.
+The developer assumes no liability.

 # 💻 Selenium Multi-Platform Auto Poster

 Automate your social media posts across **Twitter (X)**, **Instagram**, **Facebook**, **Threads**, and **Bluesky** using Python and Selenium.